donguklim/Ghost-of-Tsushima-Grass-plus-Rotational-Dynamics/README.md

 $T_0$ and $T_1$ are actual kinetic torque that causes the angular accelerations.

-$T_0$ is the torque that gives angualr accelerations on P0 with the moment of inertia of bar 1 and bar2.
+$T_0$ is the torque that gives angular accelerations on P0 with the moment of inertia of bar 1 and bar2.

 $T_1$ is the torque that gives angular accelerations on P1 with the moment of inertia of bar2.

 $f_{bar1}(T_0)$ and $f_{bar2}(T_0)$ represents payback moments added on P0 and P1 respectively due to $T_0$.

-Angular acceleration from $T_0$ adds another moment of intertia force to Bar2's center of mass, which is equal to
+Angular acceleration from $T_0$ adds another moment of inertia force to Bar2's center of mass, which is equal to

 ```math
 \frac{m_2}{MI} (T_0 \times \overrightarrow{u}_{bar1})